 The aircraft must retain overall original kit appearance.
 The airfoil, wing chord, wing span and overall length must remain stock.
-The propeller must be of one piece injection molded design and must be the original propeller that came in the kit.
-No propeller substitutions are permitted.
+The propeller must be of one piece injection molded design.

 The aircraft may be lightened but must retain the overall original shape.
 Condenser paper is not permitted as a replacement for the wing skin, but lighter competition paper like Japanese tissue is allowed.

 All decorations must be in good taste.
 There will be absolutely no advertising of tobacco or alcohol products on the aircraft.

 The aircraft will be hand launched outdoors by the competitor.
 A maximum of 1 minute to launch the aircraft will be allowed, beginning when the competitor hands his/her timing sheet to the official timer.
 The stopwatch will be activated the moment the aircraft leaves the competitor’s hand.
 The stopwatch will be stopped when the aircraft touches the ground, stops flying as it hits a building/obstacle or flies out of sight.

 If a glider has not detached from the high start and does not free-fly 30 seconds after launch, it is considered a false start with 30 seconds being awarded for the flight